5 Android App Development Fundamentals for Beginners

-Application components are the essential building blocks of an android app.
+Application components are the essential building blocks of Android app development.
 Each of the components is a different point by which the system can enter your app.
-And although each one of them exists as its own entity and plays a specific role, there are some which depend on each other and not all of them are actual entry points.
+Although each one of them exists as its own entity and plays a specific role, there are some which depend on each other, and not all of them are actual entry points.

-There are 4 different types of app components each serving a distinct purpose with a distinct lifecycle which defines how it is created and destroyed.
+There are five different types of app components each serving a distinct purpose with a distinct life cycle which defines how it is created and destroyed.
 They include:

 Services: This is a component which runs in the background to perform work for remote processes or long-running operations.
 It does not provide user interface (for instance it might play music in the background while the user is in a different app).

 Content providers: This is the component that manages a shared set of app data.
 Through this component, the data that you store either in the file system, on the web, a SQLite database can be queried or even modified (as long as the content provider allows it).
 This component is also useful for writing and reading data that is not shared and is private to your app.